 However, justice doesn’t easily come for anyone.
 The driver will try to wiggle their way out of taking responsibility for the accident.
 In such cases, hiring a Utah pedestrian accident attorney is your best defense against irresponsible drivers.

-At Parker & McConkie, our experienced pedestrian injury attorney handled countless similar cases in the past.
+At Parker & McConkie Personal Injury Lawyers, our experienced pedestrian injury attorney handled countless similar cases in the past.
 Our team of esteemed Utah pedestrian accident lawyers protected the rights of many clients.
 Our Utah pedestrian accident law firm helped them achieve the justice they rightfully deserve.
-If you require an experienced personal injury lawyer, call Parker & McConkie now!
+If you require an experienced personal injury lawyer, call Parker & McConkie Personal Injury Lawyers now at (801) 845-0440!

 • U.C.A.
 41-6a-1006(1).
 The driver of a vehicle is responsible for avoiding pedestrians and using extreme caution.
 Suppose the driver observes or should have observed a minor or someone who is disabled.
 In that case, the driver must exercise extreme caution.
 When required, the driver must give an audible indication, such as blaring the horn.